Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Method

 where $\omega_0$ and $s$ denote the center frequency and scaling factor, respectively.
 Based on the above, $\mathbf{\Psi}$ is expressed by the following equation:

 where $f_\mathrm{min}$ and $f_\mathrm{max}$ denote the minimum and maximum $f$ targeted by the CWT, respectively.

 Finally, we employ $\mathrm{LayerNorm}(\cdot)$ to normalize the features obtained from $\mathrm{Conv1D}(\cdot)$ and $\mathrm{CWT}(\cdot)$.
-In this model, $\mathrm{LayerNorm}(\cdot)$ is specifically applied along the temporal dimension, as explained below.
+The learnable affine parameters in $\mathrm{LayerNorm}(\cdot)$ adaptively modulate the feature distributions of both branches, effectively acting as an implicit gating mechanism.
+This enables channel-wise and frequency-wise adaptive weighting prior to fusion, rather than enforcing a fixed combination.
+Furthermore, $\mathrm{LayerNorm}(\cdot)$ is specifically applied along the temporal dimension, as explained below.
 Normalization techniques widely applied in deep learning include batch normalization~\citep{BatchNorm}, group normalization~\citep{GroupNorm}, and layer normalization across dimensions at a given time step.
 These methods normalize features across variables.
-However, in multivariate time-series, when an arbitrary event occurs across variables and its effects appear at different time steps in the sequence, normalization across variables is known to introduce mutual noise~\citep{NonStationaryTransformer, RevIn, iTransformer}.
-Similarly, in EEG and ECoG classification tasks, when internal stimuli derived from motor activity are recorded as signal sources via electrodes, these stimuli influence different temporal points within each electrode’s signal.
+However, in multivariate time-series, when an arbitrary event occurs across variables and its effects appear at different time steps in the sequence, normalization across variables is known to introduce mutual noise~\citep{NonStationaryTransformer, RevIn}.
+Similarly, in EEG classification tasks, when internal stimuli derived from motor activity are recorded as signal sources via electrodes, these stimuli influence different temporal points within each electrode’s signal.
 Therefore, we adopt layer normalization along the temporal dimension to address these issues.